The Loneliness of Staying in Relationships for Security

 The need for security is deeply human, but when it becomes the primary reason for staying in a relationship, it can lead to disconnection.
 Survival mode often teaches us to keep our heads down, avoid rocking the boat, and focus on getting through the day.

-This state might mean avoiding difficult conversations to preserve peace, suppressing parts of ourselves that don’t align with the relationship’s routine, or overlooking misaligned values.
-Over time, these compromises create a quiet distance — one that can’t be bridged by routine or shared stability.
+This state might mean avoiding difficult conversations to preserve peace, suppressing parts of ourselves that do not align with the relationship's routine, or overlooking misaligned values.
+Over time, these compromises create a quiet distance that routine or shared stability cannot bridge.

-Even when everything looks “perfect” from the outside, there’s often a sense of something missing.
-This ache doesn’t come from a lack of effort but from the absence of emotional resonance — where two people truly see, hear, and feel one another.
+Even when everything looks "perfect" from the outside, there is often a sense of something missing.
+This ache does not come from a lack of effort, but from the absence of emotional resonance, the space where two people truly see, hear, and feel one another.

 The Cost of Survival Without Reciprocity